TejinderKaur123/Cyclistic-data-analysis/README.md

 ### Data Privacy and Bias Issues
 The data-privacy issues prohibit from using rider's personally identifiable information.
 This means that I won’t be able to connect pass purchases to credit card numbers to determine if casual riders live in the Cyclistic service area or if they have purchased multiple single passes.
 There are no bias issues.
-(The sample of one year of data was used without any criteria)
+The sample of one year of data was used without any criteria.
 ### Data Integrity
 ......